joelawm/College-Degree/README.md

 # College Degree and outside of school learning
 This reposirty contains all 4 years of my Undergraduate degree at NIU for Computer Sceince.
-This reposirty also contains anything I worked on outside of school, so YouTube Series, Udemy Courses, non-security enfringing work documents, and general reading.
 If you're looking at this, this will let you know a small part of what I have done in my life.
 All my other repositories are based around projects I have been working on.

 ## CSCI 240 : Computer Prgrogramming in C++
 Instructor: Amy Byrnes